 However, a standard DOE is a passive laser beam shaper, capable of creating a fixed spot shape.
 In welding and cutting machines, many tasks are often performed by the same system, each on a different workpiece with different thickness (and sometimes different materials).
 This means that a laser shape optimized for one process can be sub-optimal for another, limiting the usefulness of passive shapers.

 To address this need, Holo/or has developed the Flexishaper concept, enabling control of the spot shape or intensity distribution within the shape .
-The Flexishaper is an optical element that contains more than one optical function on different areas of the same surface, called sub-apertures.
-It can be assembled with a beam switching device directing the beam to the different areas on a desired regime, mounted on a motorized or rotation stage or assembled as a part of a scanning system that directs the beam through different apertures.
+Flexishaper concept refers to a diffractive optical element that contains more than one optical function on different areas of the same surface, called sub-apertures.
+Flexishaper optical module, is combined of 2 identical diffractive optical elements, which when rotated against one another control the power distribution ratio between the spot and ring.

-Using Holo/Or’s Flexishaper, one can achieve the perfectly accurate beam shape with no angular tolerances, with either several varying functions on a single component or even with continuous adjustable functions like going from spot to ring and back in the same process, which have shown advantages in welding applications.
+Using Holo/Or’s Flexishaper concept, one can achieve the perfectly accurate beam shape with no angular tolerances, with either several varying functions on a single component or even with continuous adjustable functions like going from spot to ring and back in the same process, which have shown advantages in welding applications.

 There are of course other types of variable beam shapers, including dynamic beam shapers such as structured light modulators, who have the benefit of enabling various shaping functionalities, however they cannot produce as accurate shaping as DOEs, and often cannot handle the high power levels (>1kW) in industrial welding processes.
 The uniqueness of Flexishapers is that they have all the benefits of passive DOE, while enabling greater processing optimization and flexibility.